Tarzoozoo/nestjs-workshop/README.md

-# NestJS Project with MongoDB
+# NestJS Project

-This is a NestJS project with MongoDB as the database.
-It includes two modules: **Products** and **Orders**, where:
+This is a NestJS project with PostgreSQL as the database.

-- **ProductsModule**: Handles the creation and retrieval of product data.
-- **OrdersModule**: Manages the order creation and links products to orders.

 ## Features

-- **MongoDB**: The project uses MongoDB as the data store.
-The MongoDB service is configured through Docker.
-- **Validation**: Global validation using NestJS's `ValidationPipe` to ensure that DTOs (Data Transfer Objects) are validated properly.
-- **Mongoose Integration**: The `MongooseModule` is used to integrate MongoDB with NestJS for easy interaction with the database.
+- Create new users with necessary details such as first name, last name, age, gender, interests, and description.
+- Read user data by fetching user details based on user ID.
+- Update existing users' information.
+- Delete users based on their ID.

 ## Project Setup